fastily/jwiki/README.md

 ```

 ##Project Objectives
-My objective is to create an efficient, simple, reliable, low-overhead framework for anybody seeking to make use of the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
-Therefore, the following design principles are of the utmost importance for this project:
+My goal is to create a simple, reliable, and low-overhead framework for anybody seeking to make use of the MediaWiki API.
+I will be focusing on:

-* **Simple** - _Anybody_ (with even a beginner's knowledge of Java) shall be able to use this framework with ease.
-I abstract complex objects and functions into the background so my users won't be bothered by them.
+* **Simplicity** - Complex objects and functions are abstracted into the background so that _anybody_ (regardless of Java experience) will be able to use this framework.
-* **Speed** - This framework emphasizes performance.
-Time is precious so why spend it waiting for some dumb program to finish!
+* **Speed** - Network calls, local computation, and memory usage are optimized and kept to a minimum, so as to enhance performance and reduce overhead.
-* **Succinct** - Changes and queries shall be easy to perform.
-I designed this framework so API calls can be constructed with one line of code consisting of simple objects and primitive types.
+* **Succinctness** - Most complex API actions can be performed in jwiki using one line of local code consisting of simple objects and primitive types.